KissKissBankBank/fashion_police/README.md

 # Style

-> I would make myself head of the style police and we
-> would fight fiercely against sloppiness.
+> Sweatpants are a sign of defeat.
 > — Karl Lagerfeld

-KissKissBankBank's guide for maintaining a common style.
+KissKissBankBank's guide for maintaining a common code style.

 ## Ruby